 ARRIVAL IN HAITI

 What Seipler saw there overwhelmed him.
 They carried a shipment of 2,000 soaps and more than 10,000 people attended a local church.
-One of them, a mother with her baby in her arms, told him that she had already lost two children to illnesses that could well have been prevented with that simple combination of grease, caustic solution and water.
+One of them, a mother with her baby in her arms, told him that she had already lost two children to illnesses that might well have been prevented with that simple combination of grease, caustic solution and water.

-“Since then we have shipped about three million pills dand soap to that same area, to that church, to those mothers, to make sure they have their soap and hygiene needs met,” she explains.
+“Since then we have shipped regarding three million pills dand soap to that same area, to that church, to those mothers, to make sure they have their soap and hygiene needs met,” she explains.

 But there are many more areas where these tablets have arrived with a drawing of a child next to soap bubbles and inside the traditional circular symbol of recycling: Central America, Ecuador, the Dominican Republic, the border between Mexico and the United States, Somalia or Syria, among many others.